Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

 In order to construct knot invariants, we need not just a braid group action, but also a way of closing up our braids.
 This is achieved by defining functors corresponding to cups and caps.
 Just as with the braiding, these are fairly simple minded functors easily guessed by drawing the appropriate pictures.

 As preparation, let's consider the case of a cup going from 0 strands to 2.
 In this case, we'll simply want a left module over $T^2_0$ which categorifies the invariant vector in $\C^2\otimes \C^2$.
+We'll use the same notation here as in Section \ref{sec:an-example}.
 Since the functors $\fE$ and $\fF$ are exact, a module is killed by both of them if and only if the same holds for all its composition factors.

-Both simples are one dimensional; thus, all but one of the idempotents $e_\kappa$ acts by 0.
+The algebra $T^2_0$ is 5 dimensional, and has 2 simple modules.
+Since the algebra is not semi-simple, this is only possible if both simples are one dimensional.
 Let $L_0$ be the simple quotient of $P_{(0,0)}$; the idempotent $e_{(0,0)}$ acts by the identity on $L_0$.
 Let $L_1$ be the simple quotient of $P_{(0,1)}$; the idempotent $e_{(0,1)}$ acts by the identity on this module.
+To remind us of the relations we have imposed, we draw the image of $e_{(0,1)}$ with a cup at the bottom as below: